-Protocol Setting on Authentication Data Method

-Version UI web page Туре Encryption

-SNMP V1, V2c Community string No Use a community string match for authentication

-V1, V2c Read

-Community

-V1, V2c Community string No Use a community string match for authentication

-Write/Read

-Community

-Protocol Setting on Authentication Data Method Version UI web page Туре Encryption SNMP V3 No-Auth No No Use account with admin or user to access objects MD5 or SHA Authentication No Provides authentication based on HMAC-MD5, or based on MD5 or HMAC-SHA algorithms.
-8-character passwords SHA are the minimum requirement for authentication.
-MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5 or based on MD5 or encryption HMAC-SHA algorithms, and data encryption key.
-SHA key 8-character passwords and a data encryption key are the minimum requirements for authentication and encryption.
+Protocol Setting on Authentication Data Method Version UI web page Туре Encryption SNMP V1, V2c Community string No Use a community string match for V1, V2c Read authentication Community V1, V2c Community string No Use a community string match for Write/Read authentication Community SNMP V3 No-Auth No No Use account with admin or user to access objects MD5 or SHA Authentication No Provides authentication based on HMAC-MD5, based on MD5 or or HMAC-SHA algorithms.
+8-character SHA passwords are the minimum requirement for authentication.
+MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5 or based on MD5 or encryption HMAC-SHA algorithms, and data encryption SHA key key.
+8-character passwords and a data encryption key are the minimum requirements for authentication and encryption.